 Part 1: Linting your Code using ESLint

-2. Follow these selections in the configurations wizard.
-ESLint config
+npm init @eslint/config - Follow these selections in the configurations wizard.

 .eslintrc.json